 If it looks intimidating, don’t worry; we’ll guide you through each section, highlighting the parts you’ll need to use to determine your TV antenna type.

-Outdoor TV antennas will always have better reception than indoor TV antennas, but can be cumbersome to install.
-Indoor TV antennas are easy to set-up, but don’t always match the decor of the living room, and can only be used in areas with strong TV signals.
+Outdoor TV antennas will always have better reception than indoor TV antennas, but they can be cumbersome to install.
+Indoor TV antennas are easy to set up, but they don’t always match the decor of the living room and can only be used in areas with strong TV signals.
 If you live in an area with strong reception, you get to choose whether to go indoor or outdoor, depending on your installation and aesthetic preferences.

 Generally speaking, having all of your channels listed in TV Fool’s green zone means that your home has the right conditions to potentially have strong reception, and you can freely choose whether to have an indoor or outdoor antenna.
-If you have any channels coded yellow, you’ll need to purchase an outdoor antenna, or risk not receiving those channels through your TV antenna.
-Red channels have so weak a signal at your location that they are difficult to pick up — it’s unlikely that any antenna will be able to receive them.
+If you have any channels coded yellow, you’ll need to purchase an outdoor antenna or risk not receiving those channels through your TV antenna.
+Red channels have so weak a signal at your location that they are difficult to pick up — it’s unlikely that any antenna will do the job.

 If you've tried a TV antenna without success, you might need to do a few more calculations to determine the true NM value of each channel, taking into account additional sources of interference.
 We dive into these (and what calculations to take) down below.

 If we imagine your home at the center of a circle, with TV signals coming in from all sides, a directional TV antenna will only receive signals coming in from a narrow band about 50 to 60 degrees wide (about 1/6th of the total circle).
-A multi-directional antenna will pick up signals from a larger swath of the circle, picking up more signals from more directions, typically a total range of 100 to 200 degrees in opposing arcs (if you aim your antenna North-South, for example, you’d pick up some signals in each direction).
+A multi-directional antenna will pick up signals from a larger swath of the circle, typically a total range of 100 to 200 degrees in opposing arcs (if you aim your antenna north-south, for example, you’d pick up some signals in each direction).